milvus-io/bootcamp/bootcamp/tutorials/integration/milvus_and_mcp.md

 # **MCP + Milvus: Connecting AI with Vector Databases**

 ## **Introduction**
 The **Model Context Protocol (MCP)** is an open protocol that enables AI applications, such as Claude and Cursor, to interact with external data sources and tools seamlessly.
-Whether you're building custom AI applications, integrating AI workflows, or enhancing chat interfaces, MCP provides a **standardized way to connect large language models (LLMs) with relevant contextual data**.
+Whether you're building custom AI applications, integrating AI workflows, or enhancing chat interfaces, MCP provides a standardized way to connect large language models (LLMs) with relevant contextual data.

 This tutorial walks you through **setting up an MCP server for Milvus**, allowing AI applications to perform vector searches, manage collections, and retrieve data using **natural language commands**—without writing custom database queries.